 No applications will be accepted after December 15, 2017 at midnight EET

-The Fulbright Foundation in Greece will award one grant to creative practitioners for participation in the Santa Fe Art Institute’s international Artists and Writers Residency Program.
+The Fulbright Foundation in Greece, in partnership with SFAI, will award one grant to creative practitioners for participation in the Santa Fe Art Institute’s international Artists and Writers Residency Program.
 SFAI implements yearlong thematic programing that address pertinent questions facing diverse regional and global communities.
 Fulbright grants at SFAI are awarded for four months.
-The grant period must take place between January and May 2018 and must be completed by May 31, 2018.
-Fulbright grants at SFAI are awarded for four months.
-Candidates are selected on the basis of academic excellence, potential for professional development, civic engagement, extra-curricular activities, the applicant’s ability to creatively and critically engage with the theme of the residency season for which they are applying, and personal qualities/abilities to serve as a cultural ambassador for Greece.
-The selection focuses on the professional experience of the artist, the quality of their past work, and their potential to sustain productive residency at SFAI.
+The grant period must take place between January and May 2019 and must be completed by May 31, 2019.

 This award is open to creative professionals in all artistic fields including fine arts, creative writing, education, curatorship, art criticism, craft, design, architecture, theater, cinematography, photography, and digital arts.
 The Foundation looks for well-defined/sustainable projects that are innovative, that will have an impact in the respective areas, and that may lead to future collaborations between the United States and Greece.